UNDERSTANDING THE WTO: THE AGREEMENTS

 Services: rules for growth and investment

 The General Agreement on Trade in Services (GATS) is the first and only set of multilateral rules governing international trade in services.
-Negotiated in the Uruguay Round, it was developed in response to the huge growth of the services economy over the past 30 years and the greater potential for trading services brought about by the communications revolution.
+Negotiated in the Uruguay Round, it was developed in response to the growth of the services economy and the increasing importance of services in world trade.

 More introductory information